StarLadder Budapest Major 2025

+Team Vitality were crowned champions after a 3–1 victory over FaZe Clan, their third title.
+Vitality's Mathieu "ZywOo" Herbaut was awarded his third Major MVP, the most of any player.

 Background

 Counter-Strike 2 is a multiplayer first-person shooter video game developed by Valve Corporation.
 It is the fifth game in the Counter-Strike series.
 In professional Counter-Strike, the Valve-sponsored Majors are considered the most prestigious tournaments.

-The Major was announced by StarLadder on 12 May 2025, and will be their second in six years after last hosting the Berlin 2019 Major.
+The Major was announced by StarLadder on 12 May 2025, and was their second in six years after last hosting the Berlin 2019 Major.

-Team Vitality are the Major's defending champions following a 2–1 victory over The MongolZ at Austin 2025.
+Team Vitality were the Major's defending champions following a 2–1 victory over The MongolZ at Austin 2025.
+Vitality ended the tournament as champions, becoming the third organization to win consecutive Majors after Fnatic and Astralis.

 Format

 The tournament involves three Swiss-system group stages before an eight-team single-elimination playoffs.
-The Major will feature 32 teams directly invited according to their Valve Regional Standings (VRS), following the scrapping of Major Regional Qualifiers.
+The Major featured 32 teams directly invited according to their Valve Regional Standings (VRS), following the scrapping of Major Regional Qualifiers.
 Eight teams are eliminated from each Swiss-system stage before the final eight teams compete in a single-elimination playoff bracket to determine a champion.
 Each match after the initial matchups of each stage and the initial matchups of the Playoffs Stage are seeded according to teams' Buchholz score.

 In the first three stages, all matches except for progression or elimination matches, which are played as bests-of-three, are played in a best-of-one format.
 Each match in the Playoffs Stage before the grand final is played in a best-of-three format, with the final being a best-of-five.